-Consequently all references to studies indicated in the safety assessment will refer to Purevax RCPCh FeLV and references to the Panleucopenia, Chlamydia and Leukaemia component will only be deleted were appropriate.
+Consequently all references to studies indicated in the safety assessment will refer to Purevax RCPCh FeLV and references to the Leukaemia component will only be deleted were appropriate.

 The safety trials were carried out in the target species i.e. cats, in both young and adult animals.
+Some of the trials were carried out in other species (minks, dogs, canaries, chickens, mice and guinea-pigs) in order to provide further evidence of the safety of the feline panleucopenia.